-You notice delays between the time your AWS integration makes an API request and New Relic Infrastructure returns the metric data.
+You notice delays between the time your AWS integration makes an API request and infrastructure returns the metric data.

-Depending on the Amazon AWS integration, New Relic Infrastructure may experience explicit delays or implicit delays in the timing between the API request and the metric data returned.
+Depending on the AWS integration, the infrastructure agent may experience explicit delays or implicit delays in the timing between the API request and the metric data returned.
 For more on this cause, see Cause.

 Normally, the delays do not sum up.
 With an explicit delay, New Relic expects the metric data to be at the delay point in time.
 For example, if New Relic uses an explicit delay of five minutes, at 9:00 the freshest data point should be the one for 8:55.